 Consider the effect on any other purchases you plan to make before the debt is paid down, especially if you are trying to qualify for a mortgage.

 Many people paying by credit card do so automatically as part of the e-filing process, but you can pay with your credit card by phone if you prefer.

 In summary, credit cards are usually the best option whenever you can avoid carrying a balance and receive rewards that surpass the fees, or if you do not have the money in hand now but expect the income to be able to pay the bill off relatively soon and avoid excessive interest charges from your credit card issuer.
+Keep up with any changes in the tax code, such as the 2017 Tax Cuts and Jobs Act and the 2018 Bipartisan Budget Act, so that next year's tax bill doesn't catch you by surprise.
 Make your assumptions on future income and short-term bills, and then break out the calculator (or spreadsheet, if you prefer) to find out which path makes the most economic sense for you.

 If you want more credit, check out our list of credit card offers.